Valerie Leon: Career

 Leon's career began as a trainee fashion buyer at Harrods.
 In April 1965, Leon went to an audition which led to her becoming a chorus girl in a touring production of The Belle of New York.
 When the tour in Britain was cancelled after some weeks, Valerie contacted Central Casting and started to work as an extra in movies - her first film was That Riviera Touch (1966) starring Morecambe and Wise, for which she was hired as a girl in bikini.
 Around the same time, she appeared with Barbra Streisand in Funny Girl at the Prince of Wales Theatre in London's West End.

-Leon appeared in six films of the Carry On series: Carry On Up The Khyber (1968), Carry On Camping (1969), Carry On Again Doctor (1969), Carry On Up the Jungle (1970), Carry On Matron (1972) and Carry On Girls (1973), and appeared in 2 James Bond films The Spy Who Loved Me (1977) as a Hotel Receptionist and as Lady in Bahamas in Never Say Never Again (1983).
+Leon appeared in six films of the Carry On series: Carry On Up The Khyber (1968), Carry On Camping (1969), Carry On Again Doctor (1969), Carry On Up the Jungle (1970), Carry On Matron (1972) and Carry On Girls (1973), and appeared in two James Bond films The Spy Who Loved Me (1977) as a Hotel Receptionist and as Lady in Bahamas in Never Say Never Again (1983).
 Other film appearances include Revenge of the Pink Panther, The Wild Geese (both 1978), The Rise and Rise of Michael Rimmer (1970, as the secretary Tanya), a hotel receptionist in The Italian Job (1969), and a callgirl in No Sex Please, We're British (1973).
 The Hammer horror film Blood from the Mummy's Tomb (1971) gave Leon a dual starring role, as a reincarnated Egyptian queen.
+She was cast in this at the insistence of Sir James Carreras, head of Hammer.
+Filmink wrote "he studio’s decision never to star Valerie Leon in anything again when she so patently had abundant star quality only makes sense when you recall Hammer failed to properly re-use all its female horror stars".

-Leon's TV credits include The Saint, Randall and Hopkirk, Up Pompeii!, The Avengers, Space: 1999, The Persuaders, Last of the Summer Wine and the 1968 version of Johnny Speight's provocative comedy-drama If There Weren't Any Blacks You'd Have To Invent Them as a nurse.
+Leon's TV credits include The Saint, Randall and Hopkirk, Up Pompeii!, The Avengers, Space: 1999, The Persuaders, Last of the Summer Wine, and the 1968 version of Johnny Speight's provocative comedy-drama If There Weren't Any Blacks You'd Have To Invent Them as a nurse.

-From 1969-1976, Leon played the woman driven wild by a man wearing Hai Karate aftershave in a highly successful series of British commercials for the product.
-Leon parodied her role in The Goodies episode "It Might as Well Be String" by attacking Tim Brooke-Taylor.
+From 1969 to 1976, Leon played the woman driven wild by a man wearing Hai Karate aftershave in a highly successful series of British commercials for the product.
+Leon parodied her role in The Goodies 1976 episode "It Might as Well Be String" (S06 E05) by attacking Tim Brooke-Taylor.

-She appeared in several UK national tours of plays in the 1970s and 80s, and more recently has appeared on stage throughout the UK in her one-woman show, Up Front with Valerie Leon.
+In the 1970s and 1980s, Leon appeared in several UK national tours of plays.

+Starting in 2010, Leon has appeared on stage throughout the UK in her one-woman show, Up Front with Valerie Leon, an on-going series of performances.

 Personal life

-Leon was married to the television comedy producer Michael Mills from 1974 until his death in 1988.
-The couple had two children: a son, Leon, born in 1975 and a daughter, Merope, born in 1977.
+Leon was married to the television producer Michael Mills from 1974 until his death in 1988.
+The couple had two children: a son, Leon, born in 1975; and a daughter, Merope, born in 1977.